OctHe/ICE/README.md

 # Graphicless

-Graphicless (GL) is a `dotfile` project that contains a collection of personal-use configurations across a variety of Linux distributions and programs on them.
+Graphicless (GL) is a dotfile and script project across a variety of Linux distributions.

 Install GL is easy: